GoogleCloudPlatform/gcs-fuse-csi-driver/docs/installation.md

   ```bash
   sed -i "s/<project-id>/$CLUSTER_PROJECT_ID/g" ./deploy/overlays/stable/csi_driver_audience.yaml
   ```
 - Run the following command to install the driver.
-The driver will be installed under a new namespace `gcp-cloud-storage-csi-driver`.
+The driver will be installed under a new namespace `gcs-fuse-csi-driver`.
 The installation may take a few minutes.
   ```bash
   make install
   ```